Book For Sale!

 The Phantom Ghoul of the Whitmire Cemetery

-On the morning of July 12, 1957, at the Roberts Cemetery, also known as the Gull Point cemetery, located off Creighton road, the caretaker was making his rounds when he discovered an open grave.
+On the morning of July 12, 1957, at the Roberts Cemetery, also known as the Gull Point cemetery, located off Creighton Road, the caretaker was making his rounds when he discovered an open grave.
 The 3-inch-thick, 1000-pound slab had been removed, and the casket opened.
 The remains of Ruby Lee Robinson were lying exposed.
 She was a 22-year-old who had died in childbirth the previous November.
 The caretaker immediately contacted the police who quickly arrived at the scene.
 They first thought robbery to be a motive, but after learning from her husband that she was not buried with any valuables it was ruled out.
-One neighbor reported hearing a loud howl about 2 am but did not see anything that could have caused it.
+One neighbor reported hearing a loud howl at about 2 am but did not see anything that could have caused it.

 Three days later, on the 15th, a man visiting his wife’s grave at the Whitmire cemetery discovered his late wife’s grave open and her body exposed with her pajamas pushed down.
 She had been buried the month before.
 The authorities never released the identities of the man or his wife.